jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   - **Minister** means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Act
   - **natural hazard** has the meaning given to it in section 2(1) of the Resource Management Act 1991
   - **network infrastructure** has the meaning set out in section 197(2)
+  - **non-consented small stand-alone dwelling** has the same meaning as in section 7(1) of the Building Act 2004
   - **operating expenses** and have the same meaning as under generally accepted accounting practice
   - **pecuniary interest** , in relation to a member, means a matter or activity of financial benefit to the member
   - **pecuniary interest return** means the return required to be made under section 54C